cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

-We compared the two groups using a a Wilcoxon rank-sum test.
+We compared the average SJR of journals with articles with country names in titles to the SJR of journals without country names in articles using a Wilcoxon rank-sum test.
-The test revealed a significant difference them
+The test revealed a significant difference
 (W = 6.3585605\times 10^{6},
 p \< 0,
 *n* with place names = 1236